 Also see eForms for many City related forms, applications and information packages.

-If you have specific questions around Community Services please use the link, see our Contact page or call 250-489-0220.
+If you have specific questions around Recreation and Culture please use the link, see our Contact page or call 250-489-0220.

 - How do I book a birthday party?